T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Now, let us consider the answer of who He is more specifically in relation to us (i.e., mankind) on

-ways as He implements God's plan to achieve His ultimate purpose of All.
-Regarding our physical
+implements God's plan to achieve His ultimate purpose of all.
+Regarding our physical earth,

-earth, nothing in the history of mankind is outside the plan and purpose of God.
-The plan is that
+nothing in the history of mankind is outside the plan and purpose of God.
+The plan is that the Son

-the Son be All in All throughout the ages, and the purpose is that the Father be All in All at the
+be all in all throughout the ages, and the purpose is that the Father be all in all at the

 consummation of the ages and beyond.
 This means that time and ages of time are part of God's